University of Southern California The USC Andrew and Erna Viterbi School of Engineering USC Astronautics

 1

 Class organization.
-Introduction to spacecraft.
+Intro to spacecraft systems, design, operations.
 Length scales: Solar system and astronomical unit.
-Types of coordinate systems.
-Spherical trigonometry laws and applications.

 2